Vietnam is a fantastic place for a holiday. With chaotic cities, peaceful countrysides and picture perfect beaches – there is something for everyone.

 Stay central at the Jade Hotel ($20p/n for a private room), eat the best Vietnamese fusion in town at Serene Cuisine and drink syrupy iced Vietnamese coffee at Nina’s café.

-There are plenty of great Da Nang Hotels to choose from, but we recommend The Grand Mango Hotel as it provided an amazing view of Danang Beach and the East Vietnam Sea.
-It was also a quick walk across the street, so that gave us a good half day of lounging and sunbathing (there are some great beach bars here).
+Luckily, we had picked a great hotel and location to stay that gave us a taste for this underrated city.
+The Grand Mango Hotel was not only a clean and comfortable place to stay but provided an amazing view of Dana Beach and the East Vietnam Sea.
+It was also a quick walk across the street so that gave us a good half day of lounging and sunbathing (there are some great beach bars here).

 I spent a month exploring all the best Vietnam destinations but I fell in love with Hoi An.
 There are tons of things to do in Hoi An but my favourite is eating!
 The best food in Vietnam is in Hoi An, no joke for less than $5 a day you can eat like a king and drink a ton of ten cent beers.

 Yes, you saw that right, ten cent beers.
 There are tons of cooking schools but my favourite restaurant Cafe 43 has cooking lessons for $5 a person and then you pay for the menu item you’d like to cook, and it’s a private one on one cooking class.
 I would recommend at least 3 days in Hoi An, and try and time it during a Hoi An lantern festival which is every full moon.
-The town is lit up with gorgeous lanterns, don’t forget your camera.
-There is plenty of great hotels in Hoi An but I stayed at Hoi An Prince hotel for $17 with free breakfast and bike rentals only $1 a day, it is outside the city but the price can’t be beaten.
+The town is light up with gorgeous lanterns, don’t forget your camera.
+I stayed at Hoi An Prince hotel for $17 with free breakfast and bike rentals only $1 a day, it is outside the city but the price can’t be beaten.

 Make sure you visit the Crazy house… it is just like it sounds.
-It was built by a famous Vietnamese architect who was clearly strongly influenced by Gaudi.
+Built by a famous Vietnamese architect who was clearly strongly influenced by Gaudi.
 There are also some great day trips you can do from the city to places like Elephant Falls and the Happy Buddha.

 A few days here and you will have seen it all, but you will also be relaxed and a lot cooler than you were when you left the coast.